 One thing to note is that in virtually all the studies for all the diets, people felt different, tired, hungry, or something else during the first few days of adapting to the new diet.
 This is normal, with change comes adaptation, and with adaptation comes discomfort.

 No, they should not cause headaches in the long term.

 However, in the first few days of adjustment, there have been people who complained of headaches until their bodies adjusted and normalized.
 But in the long term, no.

 Will Low Carbohydrate Diets Damage Kidneys?

-The real question is, will high protein diets cause kidney damage.
-Because simply the absence of carbs would not damage them but would the addition of copious amounts of protein do it.
-The answer is no. High protein diets have not been shown to cause kidney damage in healthy adults without pre-existing damage or disease.
+The real question is, will high protein diets cause kidney damage?
+Because the absence of carbs would not damage them, but the addition of copious amounts of protein do it.
+The answer is no. High-protein diets have not been shown to cause kidney damage in healthy adults without pre-existing damage or disease.

 Can You Have Stevia On A Low Carb Diet?

 Yes, stevia is a natural low-calorie sweetener derived from the Stevia Rebaudiana plant.
-Just the ground up leaves, before being concentrated are more than 200 times sweeter than sugar.
+The ground-up leaves, before being concentrated, are more than 200 times sweeter than sugar.

 Yes, you may consume stevia during your low carbohydrate diet without concern.